Lužce

 Lužce is a municipality and village in Beroun District in the Central Bohemian Region of the Czech Republic.
 It has about 100 inhabitants.

 Geography

 Lužce is located about 9 km east of Beroun and 15 km west of Prague.
 It lies in the Hořovice Uplands.
 The highest point is at 428 m above sea level.
-There is a set of small fishponds, supplied by the stream Karlický potok.
+There is a system of small fishponds, supplied by the stream Karlický potok.